-Children are welcome in the hotel's Clubhouse restaurant which offers a kids' menu, and at the Beach and Lagoon Clubs.
-Lunch at the Windsurf Hut is bound to be a hit, with pizzas cooked in a wood-burning oven and consumed on the sand.
+Children are welcome in the hotel's restaurants which offers a kids' menu.
+Lunch at the Lagoon Club is bound to be a hit, with pizzas cooked in a wood-burning oven and served on the beach.

-Babysitting is available for PHP300 (about US$6) an hour with hotel staff given 48-hours' notice.
+Babysitting is available from US$20) an hour with advanced notice.

 No need to pack

 Baby cots and high chairs are provided for free.